fauu/Kamite/README.md

     manga_ocr
     ```

-    Manga-ocr will now download its model.
+    “Manga OCR” will now download its model.
 Wait for an output line such as
     `manga_ocr.ocr:__init__:29 - OCR ready`.
-Once it is displayed, manga-ocr is
+Once it is displayed, “Manga OCR”
-    ready for use with Kamite.
+    is ready for use with Kamite.
 Ignore the error `NotImplementedError: Reading
-    images from clipboard…`, as it is irrelevant for Kamite’s use of manga-ocr.
+    images from clipboard…`, as it is irrelevant for Kamite’s use of “Manga
+    OCR”.

 [pip]: https://pypi.org/project/pip/

 ##### Advanced option: Custom installation (Poetry)

-Here is an example of how to manually install manga-ocr into its own [python
+Here is an example of how to manually install “Manga OCR” into its own [python
 virtual environment][python-venv].
 This particular example will use the [Poetry
 dependency manager][python-poetry], but this is not the only way of achieving
 this result.